Last Updated on October 5, 2022

 By Maureen Spencer from So Many Places!
 So Little Time!

 If you’re lucky you might find a great deal for a 5-star hotel in Surfers Paradise or Gold Coast.
 It’s worth a look.
-Other recommendations in the 5-star area are Palazzo Versace for total luxury and grandeur, Pepper Soul- Surfers Paradise for beachfront location and uninterrupted sea views, Sheraton Grand Mirage for absolute beachfront luxury, Surfers Paradise Marriott Resort & Spa with its magnificent lagoon and Hilton Surfers Paradise Hotel right in the center of Surfers Paradise.
+Other recommendations in the 5-star area are Palazzo Versace for total luxury and grandeur, Pepper Soul- Surfers Paradise for beachfront location and uninterrupted sea views, Sheraton Grand Mirage for absolute beachfront luxury, Surfers Paradise Marriott Resort & Spa with its magnificent lagoon, and Hilton Surfers Paradise Hotel right in the center of Surfers Paradise.
 If a 5-star option is not in the budget, the QT Gold Coast and Q1 Resort and Spa are good alternatives.
-There are plenty of choices!

 The options for your birthday weekend activities are endless and you are only restricted by the amount of time you have and your budget.
 A hot air balloon trip over the Gold Coast Hinterland followed by a champagne breakfast is a must-do for your birthday day!